ucsb-cs148/s21/_lab/lab02.md

 </div>

-# About assigning issue to team members
+# About assigning issues to team members

 It is possible to assign multiple users to an issue.